 After hearing some of these sentences read aloud, I asked one boy to share his example.
 He replied with unerring confidence, “Once upon a time, there was a daddy.”

 I paused briefly to take in what the boy had said, and then suggested that maybe he might want to reconsider his choice of character to make it ‘feel’ more like a traditional fairy tale.
 I then thought about this no more.

-She gave me a sympathetic look and then asked, “What words did you actually use to describe the characters that you wanted the children to write about?”
+She gave me a sympathetic look and then asked, “What did you ask the kids to do?
+What exact words did you use?”

 I thought for a moment – groping to understand her point – and then, suddenly, I crossed a tiny threshold of understanding: